How Custodial Trust Property Reaches a Trustee

 Life does not always wait for formal court proceedings.
 Sometimes a person becomes incapacitated before a conservator has been appointed.
 Bills still need to be paid.
 Assets still need to be managed.
-This statute provides a practical path forward.
+This statute provides a practical path forward, allowing custodial trust property to be placed with a trustee quickly.

 A person, including a fiduciary other than a custodial trustee, who holds property of or owes a debt to an incapacitated individual not having a conservator may make a transfer to an adult member of the beneficiary's family or to a trust company as custodial trustee for the use and benefit of the incapacitated individual.

-A.R.S. § 14-9105(A)The transfer is straightforward for smaller amounts.
-Anyone holding property or owing a debt to the incapacitated person can place it in a custodial trust.
-The custodial trustee must be either an adult family member or a trust company.
-This keeps things manageable without requiring a full conservatorship proceeding.
+A.R.S. § 14-9105(A)The transfer works simply for smaller amounts.
+Anyone holding property or owing a debt to the incapacitated person can place it with a successor custodial trustee or an existing custodial trustee.
+The trustee must be either an adult family member or a trust company.
+This keeps things manageable without requiring a full conservatorship.

 The $20,000 Threshold

-Arizona draws a clear line at $20,000.
+The statute draws a clear line at $20,000.
 If the value of the property or debt exceeds that amount, a court must authorize the transfer.
-This safeguard prevents large sums from being moved without judicial oversight while still allowing smaller, routine transfers to happen quickly.
+This safeguard prevents large sums from being moved without oversight.
+Interested parties can petition the court to approve or block the transfer if needed.

 Once property is transferred, the custodial trustee provides a written acknowledgment of delivery.
 That signed receipt serves as a sufficient discharge for the person making the transfer.
 It protects both sides: the transferor has proof they delivered the funds responsibly, and the custodial trustee has formal custody of the assets.